dnsimple/dnsimple-support/content/articles/alias-record.md

 ---
+meta: What an ALIAS record is, and how to add an ALIAS record in DNSimple.
 title: What's an ALIAS record?
 excerpt: What an ALIAS record is, and how to add an ALIAS record in DNSimple.
 categories: